discordjs/guide/guide/slash-commands/advanced-creation.md

 If you've already added options to your commands and need to know how to receive and parse them, refer to the [Parsing options](/slash-commands/parsing-options.md) page in this section of the guide.
 :::

 Options require at minimum a name and description.
+The same restrictions apply to option names as slash command names - 1-32 characters containing no capital letters, spaces, or symbols other than `-` and `_`.
 You can specify them as shown in the `echo` command below, which prompt the user to enter a String for the `input` option.

 ```js {6-8}
 const { SlashCommandBuilder } = require('discord.js');